How These Millennial Founders Raised Over $2 Million to Help Chinatown Businesses Stay Open in NYC

 Albert Lam, who owns Chinatown custom tailor shop Albert Lam Bespoke, received a grant from Welcome to Chinatown, which he was able to use to cover back rent and pay staff that was laid off during the pandemic.

-Lam's daughter, Gloria Lam, came across the organization while researching ways to help supplement the business loss generated by the pandemic.
-"I was desperate to help my parents who have built this business for decades," Lam, who works at an education nonprofit in New York City, tells CNBC Make It.
+Lam's relative came across the organization while researching ways to help supplement the business loss generated by the pandemic.
+Having built his business for decades, Lam was desperate for help.

-Lam calls the Welcome to Chinatown founders "heroines," as the process of getting small business loans has been "an uphill battle," Lam says.

-Lam helped her father apply for a Covid-19 Economic Injury Disaster Loan (EIDL) from the U.S. Small Business Administration in early May, but he was deemed ineligible because the zip code was not classified as "low-income."
-She sent a request for an appeal and has not heard back yet.
+Lam recently applied for a Covid-19 Economic Injury Disaster Loan (EIDL) from the U.S. Small Business Administration in early May, but he was deemed ineligible because the zip code was not classified as "low-income."
+They sent a request for an appeal and have not heard back yet.

-"We, as in the Chinese-American small business community, really need help," she says.
-"We need help because we've been left behind."
+Lam feels that the local Chinese-American small business community has been left behind and shut out of the funds they are entitled to.

-To date, Welcome to Chinatown has distributed $5,000 grants to 45 small businesses ($225,000), from jewelers to body work spas and grocery stores.
+To date, Welcome to Chinatown has distributed $5,000 grants to 45 small businesses ($225,000 in total), from jewelers to body work spas and grocery stores.
 The organization is projecting $2.2 million in revenue for the 2021 calendar year.

 The ways in which various recipients have been able to use the grants are diverse, as are the types of businesses.
 According to the Welcome to Chinatown website, Alison's Pharmacy, for example, was able to use the money to keep medications in stock for patients.
 Sam Wai Liquor, the oldest liquor store in Chinatown, put the money toward rent.
 Lee Ren Beauty, a hair salon on Forsyth Street, used the funds to replace their front door, which had shattered, the site says.